Who We Are

 The mission is ambitious.
 How do people know what to do on a daily basis to get there? 🤔

-This is why we also have a vision: it tells us how to pursue our mission for years to come.
+It's why we also have a vision statement: it tells us how to pursue our mission for years to come.

-OpenClassrooms' current vision is: We help people to find jobs and remain employable.
+OpenClassrooms' current vision statement is: We help people to find jobs and remain employable.

 We think this is a goal worth pursuing.
 It makes a lot of sense: the world is moving at a faster pace, new jobs are being created, others are currently disappearing.
 How do we help all the people who struggle with these changes?
 With education!
 Yes, we think education is the answer to a lot of things. 😉